Matteo Leonardi

 Leggi in italiano

-Matteo Leonardi is ECCO Co-Founding Director
+Matteo Leonardi is ECCO Co-Founding Executive Director

 Matteo is an energy and environment expert with more than 20 years’ experience in decarbonization policies, regulation of energy markets, design and assessment of incentive schemes for renewables and energy efficiency, innovative environmental mechanisms and tax reforms.